borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - borg rcreate can create "related repositories" of an existing repo, e.g. to use them for efficient archive transfers using borg transfer.
-  - borg transfer can copy and convert archives from a borg 1.x repo to a related borg 2 repo. to save time, it will not decompress / recompress the file content chunks. but, to make your repo more secure, it will decrypt / re-encrypt all the chunks.
+  - borg transfer can copy and convert archives from a borg 1.x repo to a related borg 2 repo. to save time, it will transfer the compressed file content chunks (without compressing them again). but, to make your repo more secure, it will decrypt / re-encrypt all the chunks.
   - borg transfer can copy archives from one borg 2 repo to a related other borg 2 repo, without doing any conversion.

 - command line interface cleanups

-  - no scp style repo parameters any more (parsing issues, no :port possible), just use the better ssh://user@host:port/path .
+  - no scp style repo parameters any more (parsing ambiguity issues, no :port possible), just use the better ssh://user@host:port/path .
   - separated repo and archive, no "::" any more
   - split some commands that worked on archives and repos into 2 separate commands